SSAC General Rules

 These General Rules apply to all SSAC component shoots.
 The various component shoots will have their own rules and target definitions within this framework.

 There are two categories: Open and Period.
-Each category has two divisions: Handbow and crossbow.
-There will be a Youth competition as well.
-The ranges, targets, etc. would be adjusted accordingly for the youth competition within each shoot.
-The definition of `Youth` will follow those of the Youth Division of the IKAC, however due to the timeframe of each shoot there will only be a single overall youth division.
+Each category has two divisions: Handbow and Crossbow.
+There will be a Youth division as well.
+The ranges, targets, etc. would be adjusted accordingly for the Youth Division within each shoot.
+The definition of `Youth` will follow those of the Youth Division of the IKAC, however due to the timeframe of each shoot there will only be a single overall Youth Division.

 Questions regarding the competition should be addressed to the originator of the competition, whose contact information will be included in the rules, and to Sir Jon to be ensure the clarifications are published to the SCA-Archery group.The rules for each of the SSAC shall be determined by the originator of the competition, but should fall within the guildlines of the General Rules and the guidance of the SCA-Archery group.

 The rules for the Crossbow Divisions may vary from the rules for the Handbow divisions.
-However, the rules for the Open and Period Handbow divisions will remain the same, as will the rules for the Open and Period Crossbow divisions.
+However, the rules for the Open and Period categories will remain the same.

-Scores will be submitted to the SCA Scores Site for tabulation within two weeks of being shot.
+Scores will be submitted to the SCA Scores Site for tabulation within 30 days of being shot, and within 7 days of the end of the shoot so that the final standings may be included in the next release of the Q&Q Newsletter.
 All information required by each competition must be included or the scores may be considered void, this includes; Event Name and Host, Event Date, Marshal, as well as the Archers Home Group, Mundane, and Scadian names.
+For scores submitted to the Youth Division, it must include the age of the archer.

 The winners of each division will be determined only by the highest score of each archer in the division.
 There will be no `three score average` for the SSAC.
 No winning kingdoms, only friendly competition among like minded archers.
 Though kingdoms are encouraged to recognize their archers approprately.